amida-tech/orange-api/docs/src/schedule.md

 (a mean average value for `took_medication` as a percentage out of 100), `delta` (a mean average value of all of the `delay`s) and `delay` (a mean average value of the **absolute values** of all the `delay`s).
 Each number in `statistics` will be `null` if there are no schedule events in the past found (for example, if start date is in the future).
+As needed events are ignored when calculating statistics.

 The user will need read access to the patient to get a successful response from this endpoint.
 Further, only schedule events corresponding to medications for which the user has read access